 How old are your kids when you start homeschooling?

 If you have young children, and you know you want to homeschool from day one, when do you get started?
 Do you start young — with your 1 or 2 year old?
+Do you homeschool toddlers?
 Or do you wait until they’re older?

 The studies are all over the place with early exposure to academics.
 While experts tell us that children benefit immensely from early childhood education, there is also research that shows that those benefits may not be long term.
 There’s a lot of factors to consider, and it can be hard to get a good picture of the pros and cons of starting early.